dikshasethi2511/MapswithDjango/README.md

 ### Features

-- Marks the searched location (city, country, etc) on the map
+- Marks the searched location (city, country, etc) on the map using longitude and latitude coordinates
-- Gives a label of the country where the place is situated in the language of that country
+- Finds the country where the place is situated and displays it on a label in the language of that country
 - Redirects to error page upon searching for an incorrect location

 ### Currently working on